shahpnmlab/WarpToolsWrapper/README.md

 cd WarpToolsWrapper
 pip install -e .
 ```
-If you want to update the program, simple navigate to the WarpToolsWrapper directory on your computer and simply run
+If you want to update the program, navigate to the WarpToolsWrapper directory on your computer and run
 ```commandline
 git pull
 ```